Who can apply?

 1. The prospective doctoral student discusses the possibility to pursue doctoral studies in the department or school with the potential supervisor(s) or with the coordinator/head of the doctoral programme.

-2. The prospective doctoral student studies the instructions, study requirements and guidelines concerning the doctoral programme issued by the university, the faculty and the programme.
-See for example Doctoral Education Curricula or web pages of the doctoral programmes.
+2. The prospective doctoral student studies the instructions, study requirements and guidelines concerning the doctoral programme issued by the university, the faculty and the programme, which can be found on web pages of the doctoral programmes.

 3. The prospective doctoral student discusses the research topic, doctoral studies and their completion, as well as other supervisors with the future main supervisor.
 Each doctoral student must have at least two supervisors.
 The prospective doctoral student and the supervisors must negotiate and agree on responsibilities and commitment to supervising the student's research project.
 The supervisors must give their written consent on the application form.
 The prospective doctoral student draws up a preliminary research plan.
 The doctoral student must indicate in the application the doctoral programme for which the student is applying the right to study.